Your Drinking Water

 Fluoride occurs naturally in water sources throughout California.
 The California Department of Public Health (CDPH) and the US Centers for Disease Control and Prevention (CDC) strongly agree that fluoridated water helps promote dental hygiene and reduces the risk of cavities in children and adults.

-For these reasons, and because it is a cost-effective public health measure, the Long Beach City Council mandated in 1971 that LBWD fluoridate its water.
-LBWD targets the lowest mandated level of fluoride concentration of 0.7 mg/L in its water.
+For these reasons, and because it is a cost-effective public health measure, the Long Beach City Council mandated in 1971 that LBUD fluoridate its water.
+LBUD targets the lowest mandated level of fluoride concentration of 0.7 mg/L in its water.

 You can read more about fluoridation in water and oral health at waterboards.ca.gov/drinking_water/certlic/drinkingwater/Fluoridation.shtml